GRASP command-line interface (CLI)

 chmod 755 grasp

-1. Place the file grasp where you store your executable files, for example /usr/local/bin
+where you store your executable files, for example/usr/local/bin

 mv grasp /usr/local/bin